-With only two sales of retirement homes (Spec 153) and two nursing home sales (Spec 174), there were insufficient sales in all of the market segments to rely on the Sales Comparison Approach in the 2018 revalue.
+With only four sales of retirement homes (Spec 153) and three nursing home sales (Spec 174), there were insufficient sales in all of the market segments to rely on the Sales Comparison Approach in the 2019 revalue.
 The Cost Approach was utilized in the final reconciliation of value in Specialty Area 153 as it recognizes only the value for the real estate component of retirement homes.
 The Income Approach is used in the final reconciliation of value in Specialty Area 174 because it allows for greater equalization and uniformity in the valuation of nursing homes.
 In addition, sufficient market income data was available for the analysis.

-The overall increase of 6.56% in Specialty Area 153 reflects the addition of completed new retirement homes in King County.
-The resulting valuation by the income approach for Specialty Area 174 reflects the improving income fundamentals, particularly the slightly lower capitalization rates.
-Specialty Area 174 saw a slight increase in overall value of 3.64%.
+The overall increase of 5.98% in Specialty Area 153 and reflects the addition of completed new and partially complete retirement homes in King County.
+Specialty Area 174 saw a slight increase in overall value of 2.71%.
 This increase is mainly due to increasing land values across King County.
-The recommended values do not include the limited new construction which is valued later.
+The recommended values do not include the limited new construction values which are valued later.

 The values recommended in this report are intended to improve uniformity, assessment level and equity.
-In consideration of current market conditions, it is recommended that these values be posted for the 2018 assessment year.
+In consideration of current market conditions, it is recommended that these values be posted for the 2019 assessment year.